asantaga/wiserHomeAssistantPlatform/README.md

 - Shutters - use the Shutter Mode select entity for the shutter eg. select.lounge_blinds_mode

-## Providing Your Hub Output as Json Files
+## Providing Your Hub Output as a Json File

-The integration contains a service to make it easy to provide your hub data for us to test in our mock server for issues you are experiencing.
-This can save a lot of back and forth if we can use your data to recreate a problem.
-The outputs created have all sensitive data anonymised so you can be comfortable posting to our git issues tracker.
+This integration supports the downloading of diagnostics information.
+This can often help when diagnosing an issue as we can use this file in our emulator to test against your setup.
+All sensitive data in this download is anonymised, i.e. serial numbers, IP addresses, GPS coordinates etc.

-In order to create these files do the following:
+In order to download this file do the following:

-1) In developer tools, go to services
+1) In Settings, go to Devices & Services
-2) Select the Output Hub Json Data to File service
+2) Select the x Devices link on the WiserHeat integration
-3) Enter your Wiser hub name in the field Wiser Hub Name.
-This can be found from Configuration->Integrations and is the WiserHeatxxxxxx name shown on the integration box for Wiser in this screen.
-4) Select Call Service
-5) This will output 3 files - domain.json, schedule.json, network.json in a directory wiser_data in your config directory.
-These can be uploaded to an issue on github.
+3) Select any device on the list.
+4) You will then see the option to Download Diagnostics

 ## Schedule Card